shirinR/Amazon-like-storefront/README.md

 ## Overview

-In this activity, you'll be creating an Amazon-like storefront with the MySQL skills you learned this week.
-The app will take in orders from customers and deplete stock from the store's inventory.
+Amazon-like storefront with the MySQL will take in orders from customers and deplete stock from the store's inventory.
 As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.

 Make sure you save and require the MySQL and Inquirer npm packages in your homework files--your app will need them for data input and storage.

 ### Challenge #1: Customer View (Minimum Requirement)

-1. Create a MySQL Database called `bamazon`.

-2. Then create a Table inside of that database called `products`.

-3. The products table should have each of the following columns:

-   * item_id (unique id for each product)

-   * product_name (Name of product)

-   * department_name

-   * price (cost to customer)

-   * stock_quantity (how much of the product is available in stores)

-4. Populate this database with around 10 different products. (i.e. Insert "mock" data rows into this database and table).
+4. Populate the database with around 10 different products. (i.e. Insert "mock" data rows into this database and table).

 5. Then create a Node application called `bamazonCustomer.js`.
 Running this application will first display all of the items available for sale.
 Include the ids, names, and prices of products for sale.